meteor/blaze-tutorial/tutorial/simple-todos/09-publications.md

 Why this is important if we are not returning tasks from other users in the client?

 This is important because anyone can call Meteor `Methods` using the browser `console`.
-You can test this using your DevTools console tab and then type and hit enter: `Meteor.call('tasks.remove', 'xtPTsNECC3KPuMnDu');`.
-If you remove the validation from your remove Method and you pass one valid task `_id` from your database you will be able to remove it.
+You can test this using your DevTools console tab and then type: `Meteor.call('tasks.remove', 'xtPTsNECC3KPuMnDu');` and hit enter.
+If you remove the validation from your remove Method and you pass one valid task `_id` from your database, you will be able to remove it.

 > Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/blaze-tutorial/tree/master/src/simple-todos/step09)